mrsimoes/hlnsync/README.md

 To specify another prefix for all following online file trees, `--dbprefix <PREFIX>`.

-To specify a different database directory possibly for all online file trees where to look for the database file, `--dbrootdir DBDIR`.
-Each online file tree corresponding to a subdir of DBDIR will use the database file at DBDIR.
+To specify a different database directory possibly for all online file trees where to look for the database file, `--dbrootdir <DBDIR>+`.
+Each online file tree corresponding to a subdir of some DBDIR will use the database file at DBDIR.
+The closest DBDIR will be used.

-To specify a directory containing database root directories to be used for any contained onlien tree, `--dbrootmounr DBMOUNTSLOCATION`.
+To specify a directory containing database root directories to be used for any contained online tree, `--dbrootmount <DBMOUNTSLOCATION>*`.
 This is useful e.g. for removable media, which are all mounted at `/mnt/user`.
 Then `--dbrootmounr /mnt/user` will use `/mnt/user/somedrive` for the online tree at `/mnt/user/somedrive/some/subdir/`.

-To specify the database file for the following online file tree, `--dblocation FILEPATH`.
+To specify the database file for the following online file tree, `--dblocation <FILEPATH>`.

 ### Syncing